DallasMcNeil/Block-Keeper/docs/doc.md

 Upon completing your solve, pressing any key (excluding the Escape key) will stop the timer.
 Your time will be presented and be added to the records table.

 Pressing Escape before the timer begins will cancel the timer.
 Pressing Escape while the timer is timing will stop the timer but set the result of the time to `DNF`.

+### Blind events

+If the current event is blindfolded, the timer will have a few notable differences.
+Inspection will be disabled and at the end of the solve, you will be prompted to input the result before seeing the time.
+If enabled, a memorisation and execution split can be recorded.
+Pressing the timer key(s) during the solve will not stop the timer but will store the time as a split.
+Pressing it again will stop the timer and display the overall time along with the memorisation and execution time.

 ## Sessions